ecmwf/ecflow/docs/client_api/command_internals.rst

             Drop/de-register all handles associated with the given user.
             If no user provided will drop for current user.
-Client must ensure un-used handle are dropped otherwise they will stay, in the server. arg1 = user           # The user to be drooped, if left empty drop current user
+Client must ensure un-used handle are dropped otherwise they will stay, in the server.

+            Argument(s):

+                user
+                    # The user to be dropped; if empty, means drop current user

             Usage:

                 --ch_drop_user=ma0    # drop all handles associated with user ma0
-                --ch_drop_user        # drop all handles associated with current user An error is returned if no registered handles To list all suites and handles use --ch_suites</pre>
+                --ch_drop_user        # drop all handles associated with current user

+            An error is returned if no registered handles To list all suites and handles use --ch_suites</pre>
             <pre id="ecf-h-clienthandlecmd-ch-add" class="ecf-help-panel" hidden>ch_add
             ------

-            Add a set of suites, to an existing handle. arg1 = handle(integer)  # The handle must be an integer that is &gt; 0 arg2 = names            # should be a list of suite names, names not in the definition are ignored
+            Add a set of suites, to an existing handle.

+            Argument(s):

+                handle: integer
+                    # The handle value (must be an integer &gt; 0)

+                names
+                    # A space separated list of suite names.
+                    # Note: names not in the definition are ignored.

             Usage:

                 --ch_add=10 s2 s3 s4    # add suites s2 s3,s4 to  handle 10

             An error is returned if the handle had not previously been registered The handle is created with --ch_register command To list all suites and handles use --ch_suites</pre>